 There's no better way to learn engineering concepts than by applying them to real-life challenges.
-Using LEGO® and K'NEX®, our students conceive and build new machines and structures every week.
-And they don't only build them: they also test them, enter them into friendly competitions and redesign them using the new principles they've learned.
-In other words, the budding mechanic, engineer or architect in your life will always be fully supported, motivated and engaged at Sylvan — so don't be surprised when your son or daughter can't stop talking about bridges, race cars and other exciting hands-on projects!
+That's why our students design and build LEGO® machines and K'NEX® structures each and every week.
+And the building part is only the start: students learn how to test their creations, entering them in friendly contests against competing teams and implementing the new design principles they've mastered.
+In other words, the future mechanic, architect or engineer in your life is sure to be engaged and excited at Sylvan — just don't be surprised if dinner conversation is dominated by bridges, race cars and other hands-on projects!

-Creative learning starts here!
-Our Engineering courses in Nova Scotia feature:
+Our Engineering courses in Nova Scotia focus on creativity, and also feature:

 - Practical tasks: We understand how to deliver the very latest app-based learning, but this program is all about learning by doing.